 - We cannot accept a referral for anyone who has a Court Order with a requirement to complete Building Better Relationships with Probation

-- All individuals being referred need to be available to attend a two hour appointment during office hours
+- All individuals being referred need to be available to attend a two-hour virtual appointment during office hours

-- All referrals are made with the acknowledgement that The Hampton Trust will make contact with the partner/ex-partner of the person being referred
+- All referrals are made with the acknowledgement that Hampton Trust will contact the partner/ex-partner of the person being referred